 \subsection{A case study: Adversarial misclassification}

-Of any human-machine difference reported in the growing literature that conducts such comparisons, the most striking gap is surely the one implied by \textit{adversarial misclassification} \cite{Szegedy:2013vw}.
+An especially striking difference in human and machine perception is the one implied by adversarial misclassification \citep{szegedy2014intriguing}.
 Adversarial examples are inputs designed to cause high-confidence misclassifications in machine-recognition systems, and they may crudely be divided into two types.
 The first type is sometimes called a ``fooling'' example, in which a stimulus that would otherwise be classified as meaningless or nonsensical (e.g., patterns of image static, or auditory noise) is recognized as a familiar or valid input by a machine (e.g., a dog, or the phrase ``OK Google, take a picture''; \citealp{Nguyen:2015cv,Carlini:vl}).
-The second type is a ``perturbed'' example, in which a stimulus that would normally be classified in \textit{one} way (e.g., as an orange, or a piece of music) can be very slightly altered to make a machine classify it in a completely \textit{different} way (e.g., as a missile, or the command ``Call 911 now'') --- even when such perturbations seem irrelevant (or are not even noticeable) to human observers \cite{Athalye:2018ml,Szegedy:2013vw}.
+The second type is a ``perturbed'' example, in which a stimulus that would normally be classified in one way (e.g., as an orange, or a piece of music) can be very slightly altered to make a machine classify it in a completely different way (e.g., as a missile, or the command ``Call 911 now'') --- even when such perturbations seem irrelevant (or are not even noticeable) to human observers \citep{Athalye:2018ml,szegedy2014intriguing}.

-Adversarial misclassifications are significant for at least two kinds of reasons.
-First, and more practically, they expose a major vulnerability in the security of machine-perception systems: If machines can be made to misclassify stimuli in ways that humans would not notice, then it may be possible to \textit{attack} such systems in their applied settings (e.g., causing an autonomous vehicle to misread a traffic sign, or making a smartphone navigate to a dangerous website) --- a worry that may only intensify as such technologies become more widely adopted \cite{Hutson:2018ks}.
-Second, and more theoretically, the fact that the machine's classifications seem so alien to a human perceiver suggests ``an astonishing difference in the information processing of humans and machines'' \cite{brendel2020adversarial} and so threatens to undermine the recent excitement that such machines could serve as models of human perception and cognition \cite{Kell:2019hn,kell2018task,Kriegeskorte:2015dg,Majaj:2018ha,Schrimpf:2018dp,Serre:2019cm}.
+Such misclassifications are significant for at least two kinds of reasons.
+First, and more practically, they expose a major vulnerability in the security of machine-perception systems: If machines can be made to misclassify stimuli in ways that humans would not notice, then it may be possible to attack such systems in their applied settings (e.g., causing an autonomous vehicle to misread a traffic sign, or making a smartphone navigate to a dangerous website) --- a worry that may only intensify as such technologies become more widely adopted \citep{Hutson:2018ks}.
+Second, and more theoretically, two systems classifying the same stimulus so differently would seem to undermine any other similarities they might show \citep{brendel2020adversarial}, and even rule out the use of one to model the other.